carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/03-BIDS_init_EEG_EEGLAB.md

 #### **Digging down into the "BIDSification" process**

-The scripts used in this workshop use a forked version of the bids_matlab_tools EEGLAB plugin (https://github.com/sccn/bids-matlab-tools).
+The scripts used in this workshop use a forked version of the [bids_matlab_tools EEGLAB plugin](https://github.com/sccn/bids-matlab-tools).
 We can explore the specifics of the process by examining the "bids_face13" script provided for this lesson.

 ~~~
 >> edit bids_face13